jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 * A **Mover** to move the object around and give it a location in the world,
 * an **Appearance** to draw the object and make sounds.

-We'll create these as **interfaces**, and then create classes which implement the Mover and Appearance interfaces in different ways.
+We'll design these as **interfaces**, and then create classes which implement the Mover and Appearance interfaces in different ways.
 The Mover interface will specify that there must be a *move* method to move an entity, and Appearance will specify  *render* and *makeNoise* methods.
-Each class will have constructors which take the Entity they should work on.

 Now we can think about the classes which will implement the Mover and Appearance interfaces.
 Movers first:
-* **PlayerMover** will make any entity it is attached to move like a player - that is, it will be controlled by the mouse and keyboard
+* **PlayerMover** will make any entity it is attached to move like a player - that is, it will be controlled by the mouse and keyboard;
-* **GuardMover** will make the entity behave like guard monster - it will move using AI to hunt the player (you'll learn how to write this sort of pathfinding and obstacle avoidance AI in later modules!)
+* **GuardMover** will make the entity behave like guard monster - it will move using AI to hunt the player (you'll learn how to write this sort of pathfinding and obstacle avoidance AI in later modules!);
-* **GuardFastMover** will the it behave similarly, but faster
+* **GuardFastMover** will behave similarly, but faster.

 Now Appearances:
-* **PlayerAppearance** will make it look and sound like a player
+* **PlayerAppearance** will make it look and sound like a player,
-* **GuardAppearance** will make it look at sound like a guard
+* **GuardAppearance** will make it look at sound like a guard,
 * **GuardStealthAppearance** will be similar, but much harder to see and hear.

+For convenience, we're going to create a two-way link:
-Each Mover and Appearance is going to need to store the entity it works with, and Entity is going to need to be able to modify the Mover and Appearance.
+* Each Mover and Appearance will store the entity it works with.
+To do this, we will pass the Entity into the Mover and Appearance constructors.
+This means that Movers and Appearances can contain unique data about the Entity they are attached to, which can be every useful.
+* Each Entity will store the Mover and Appearance it is using.
+We will do this using setter methods.

 This leads us to something like this:

 {{< figure src="umlgamecomp.png" title="Game design with composition (click to zoom)" >}}

-Note that we no longer pass a Position into the Entity constructor - this will probably be part of the Mover classes now.
-Without a Mover, an entity doesn't need a Position.
-In a real system, the Mover would probably have a way of getting the position of the entity.

 Also note that there should also be relationships going from each behaviour class to Entity, since they each keep a reference to the Entity they control,